paulvha/SPS30_lora/README.md

  * Included adjusted Luftdaten forwarder (based on https://github.com/bertrik/LoraLuftdatenForwarder)
  * It has been adjusted for SPS30 as well as enabling saving the data locally in a file
  * Updated sketch with new data order
- * Ipdated the SPS30 library to 1.3.7
+ * Updated the SPS30 library to 1.3.7

+### Version March 2020
+ * updated with LMIC config.h information

 ## Author
  * Paul van Haastrecht (paulvha@hotmail.com)